 Understanding HPDC’s advantages and limitations is critical for project planning.
 Below is a balanced comparison to help you weigh trade-offs:

-3.1 Professionisti: Why Choose HPDC?
+3.1 Pro: Why Choose HPDC?

 3.2 Contro: Key Challenges to Address

-- High Mold Costs: Stampi complessi (PER ESEMPIO., for automotive transmission cases) costo \(50,000~ )500,000, with a manufacturing cycle of 2~6 months.
+- High Mold Costs: Stampi complessi (per esempio., for automotive transmission cases) costo \(50,000~\)500,000, with a manufacturing cycle of 2~6 months.
 This makes HPDC uneconomical for small-batch production (<10,000 parti).

 4. How to Optimize High-Pressure Die Casting Processes for Better Quality?